WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 ### Is there a bounty program?
 Yes!
 The beauty of Wasabi is that it's not just a very awesome wallet by default, but it has the additional opt-in CoinJoin serivce.
-This is provided by [zkSnacks Ltd.](https://zksnacks.com), and in exchange for this additional product the user pays a coordinator fee.
+This is provided by [zkSnacks Ltd.](https://zksnacks.com), and in exchange for this additional service the user pays a coordinator fee.
-In return, zkSnacks is supporting several developers to dedicate their full time to contributing to this open source project.
+In return, zkSnacks is supporting several developers to dedicate their full time to contribute to this open source project.
 There are also projects like the [contribution game](/building-wasabi/ContributionGame.md) where a bounty is paid out to any contributor worthy the praise.
-Specifically for the documentation, there is a monthly budged of 1.000 USD to pay for the maintainence and expansion of this knowledge archive.
+Specifically for the documentation, there is a monthly budget of 1.000 USD to cover for the maintenance and expansion of this knowledge archive.

 ### How can I report a bug?
 Code is speech, and can never be perfect.
 Thus it is expected that there are many known and unknown bugs, quirks and issues in Wasabi.
-Such a complex software requires constant and rigorous review by the developers and users, this is the responsibility of everyone working with Wasabi.
+Such a complex software requires constant and rigorous review by the developers and the users, this is everyone's responsibility working with Wasabi.

 When you stumble upon an issue that needs fixing, please first check the open [issues](https://github.com/zkSNACKs/WalletWasabi/issues/) and [pull requests](https://github.com/zkSNACKs/WalletWasabi/pulls) if there is already someone working on it.
 If yes, then you can comment your situation and bug report under the open issue.